Last Updated on September 20, 2023 by Samantha Harris

 Tortoises often use their substrate to manage their internal body temperatures.
 According to the Journal of Herpetology, the body temperature of inactive tortoises often mirrors their substrate.

 If a tortoise feels too warm, it’ll automatically seek out cooler spots.
 This may involve burrowing into the substrate or escaping the tank to find shade, water, or cooler substrate.

 Evening temperatures inside a tortoise’s enclosure should be about 60-70 degrees Fahrenheit.
 This will vary slightly based on your tortoise’s species, so check for specifics before adding or subtracting a heat lamp.

 Adding water, shade, and hiding spots can achieve lower temperatures.

 How To Stop A Tortoise From Scratching

 It’s normal for a tortoise to scratch, but not obsessively.
-When this happens, this not only annoys you with the persistent sound but leaves the tortoise with stress or discomfort.
+When this happens, It’ll annoy you with the persistent sound and leave the tortoise feeling stressed.